Part of BP investor case over Gulf spill dismissed

 BP has set aside more than $40 billion for spill costs.

-A federal trial to assign blame among BP, rig owner Transocean Ltd RIGN.VX, cementing services provider Halliburton Co (HAL.N) and others is slated to begin on February 27 in New Orleans.
+A federal trial to assign blame among BP, rig owner Transocean Ltd, cementing services provider Halliburton Co and others is slated to begin on February 27 in New Orleans.
 Later scheduled proceedings will assess cleanup efforts and environmental damage.

 PENSION FUNDS SUE